Panic Disorder Treatment in Nepal: Symptoms, Diagnosis, and Effective Care

-What are Panic attacks and Panic Disorder?
+What is Panic Disorder?

 Panic attacks are intense episodes of fear that reach a peak within a minute.
 However, Panic disorder is a type of anxiety disorder characterized by recurrent and unexpected panic attacks.

 These attacks can occur without an apparent trigger and often lead to distress and worry.
+These episodes can occur without warning and are not always linked to a specific trigger.

 What are panic disorder symptoms?